-Climber · Photographer
+Artist · Climber · Photographer · Routesetter

 I finally found what I was looking for when I moved to Seattle, Washington, in 2015.
 The wildness of the Cascade Range became the perfect canvas for me to pursue creative expression in the mountains, through climbing and photography.
-Climbing has enabled me to live a free and inspired life.
-I aspire to be a well-rounded alpinist, but know I will always love free movement over rock the most.
+I also found Seattle to be an epicenter for the growth of the art of route setting, and feel lucky to be making a living from it.

 I am a contributor to the stock agency, Tandem Stills + Motion, one of the leading image providers in genres of nature, travel, culture, adventure, and active lifestyle.
 Click here to view my page on their site.